-Stéphanie Félicité du Crest de Saint-Aubin better known as Madame de Genlis was born on 25 January 1746.
-She was french writer and educator appointed to oversee the education of the children of Louis Philippe II, Duke of Chartres (later Duke of Orléans) and his wife Louise Marie Adélaïde de Bourbon.
-The Duke appointed her gouverneur (not governess) of his sons in 1781.
-The position of gouverneur at the time was something given only to men, so the appointment caused a stir.
+Madame de Genlis (Stéphanie Félicité du Crest de Saint-Aubin) was born on 25 January 1746.
+She was french writer and educator appointed to oversee the education the children of Louis Philippe II, Duke of Chartres (later Duke of Orléans) and his wife Louise Marie Adélaïde de Bourbon, whose brother had been married to the Princesse de Lamballe.
+The Duke appointed Madame de Genlis gouverneur (not governess) of his sons in 1781.
+At the time, the position of gouverneur was something given only to men, so the appointment caused a huge stir.

 “We were disgusted in twenty pages, as, independent of a bad translation, it has indelicacies which disgrace a pen hitherto so pure.”